What is MarTech?

 It's not just about picking a tool and having a crack, it's about using that tool in such a way that it can help deliver your goals.

 When tackling martech, there are four key areas on which to hone your attentions and which - for your convenience - we have simplified into a patented framework complete with alliterated headlines.
-We call it….wait for it….The Four Ps of MarTech.
+We call it….wait for it….The Four Ps of Marketing Technology.

 👏You’re 👏welcome 👏

-The skills, people, partners & team structure needed to deliver your martech strategy.
-Marketing technologists, marketing automation managers, marketing operations managers, data scientists, growth hackers to AI replacing roles.
+The skills/training, people, partners and team structure needed to deliver your martech strategy.
+Marketing technologists or ops, platform partners, marketing automation managers, digital marketing operations managers, data scientists, growth hackers and more, all the way to emerging and disruptive tech that redefines roles as we know them today.

 The tech tools, which are often the primary focus of conversations about martech, yet they are really just the tip of the iceberg.
 A well-rounded martech approach can accelerate and enable your overall strategic business goals, but to do so must be backed by the power of a fully developed marketing technology strategy and roadmap and powered an informed, skilled team with a depth and breadth of experience.